 The Contractor and his Sub-Contractors shall at all times comply with the London living wage and remunerate their respective workforces by 100% adoption of the London living wage.
 The Contractor will be required to provide evidence that they are implementing the London living wage.
 London Stadium will be entitled to seek clarification as to levels of any annual uplifts and reserves the right to undertake spot checks.
 The Contractor’s nominated liaison officer will be responsible for reporting progress in implementing the London living wage at pre-determined intervals.

-Anit Bribery
+Anti Bribery

 Modern Slavery